ChuckWil/Anomalies-Preview-Unusual-Mass-Downgrade-AIP-Label/README.md

-The anomaly simulation package is provided by the SOC-ML Anomalies team to enable demo results for specific anomaly rule named:
+The anomaly simulation package is provided by the SOC-ML Anomalies team to enable demo results for a specific anomaly rule named:
 "(Preview) Unusual mass downgrade AIP label" in your Azure Sentinel instance.

-This will not impact production workloads and is designed to demonstrate result of positive indicators for the particular anomaly rule.
+This will not impact production workloads and is designed to demonstrate results of positive indicators for the "(Preview) Unusual mass downgrade AIP label" anomaly rule.

 The package includes:
 1 - PS script with logic to ingest the simulated anomaly data